skypjack/entt/docs/md/entity.md

 In the example above, `view` can be used to access either read-only or writable `position` components while `velocity` components are read-only in all cases.<br/>
-In other terms, these statements are all valid:
+Similarly, these statements are all valid:

 ```cpp
 position &pos = view.get<position>(entity);